hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

     """
     Displays a spinning cursor in the console for a specified duration.

-    :param duration: Duration of the spinner in seconds.
-Defaults to 5.0.
+    :param duration: The duration of the spinner in seconds (default is 5.0).
     :type duration: float
-    :param delay: Delay between each spin in seconds.
-Defaults to 0.1.
+    :param delay: The delay between each spin in seconds (default is 0.1).
     :type delay: float
     """
     spinner = spinning_cursor()
     end_time = time.time() + duration

     try:
         while time.time() < end_time:
             sys.stdout.write(next(spinner))